 1. Listen as intently as you talk

 Disappointingly, everybody loves to talk, but very few are willing to listen.
 A good conversation is about listening as intently as you talk.
-You might have experienced an exciting incident during your day, but if you notice that your partner’s day did not go well either, put your enthusiasm aside and give your partner space to vent.
+You might have experienced an exciting incident during your day, but if you notice that your partner’s day did not go well, put your enthusiasm aside and give your partner space to vent.

-3. Stop with the assumptions
+2. Stop with the assumptions

 4. Honesty is the key

-Silent treatments and lies are the two biggest culprits of communication gap in relationships.
-The first step to get rid of the gap is to be honest with yourself, and the second step is to be honest with your partner.
-Lying about how you feel might temporarily avert the situation, but it’s going to come back even bigger in the future.
+Silent treatments and lies are the two biggest culprits of the communication gap in relationships.
+The first step to getting rid of the gap is to be honest with yourself, and the second step is to be honest with your partner.
+Lying about how you feel might temporarily avert the situation, but it’s going to come back as a bigger threat in the future.
 For couples deeply in love, it could get uncomfortable to talk about how one really feels.
 However, immediate honesty is better than long-term regret.

 This also means providing an open space for your lover to sincerely speak about their feelings and desires.
-Try to be vulnerable with your partner, and let them be vulnerable to you.
+Try to be vulnerable with your partner, and let them be vulnerable with you.
 It is always better to explore the potential of a relationship than to build a fort of lies.
 Honesty is the ultimate way to improve communication in a long-distance relationship.
 Otherwise, the insecurities might leave a terrible impact on both partners due to the obvious uncertainties.

 5. Try to comprehend the unspoken signs

 There are times when your partner will be desperately calling for help, but you might not notice it thinking they will talk about it if something is wrong.
 Effective communication in relationships is not only about having a discussion, but it is also about comprehending the unspoken.
 Learn to acknowledge your mate’s call for attention.
-It’s not as much about what they say as it is about how they say it.
+It’s not as much about what they say, as it is about how they say it.
 The tone, eye contact, and body language, all speak for us more than our speech does.

 6. Indulge in jokes and playfulness

 A happy relationship is all about a balance between seriousness and playfulness.
 Keep playing fun games with your partner.
 Tease them lightly in a happy manner.
 Joke with them about something.
 Laughter is truly the best medicine and a couple that laughs together, stays together.
 Humor helps you get rid of the daily stress.
 It also helps couples break free from constant seriousness and frustrations.
 Playful jokes and a sense of humor are undeniably your best tools if you are trying to improve communication in a new relationship.